Daycare and School Safety

 Sanitizers are the weakest antimicrobials available to the public.
 Some are used to reduce bacteria on surfaces that touch food, while others should only be used for non-food contact surfaces.
 Always read the label to find out how to safely and properly use any sanitizer.

 Children are especially sensitive to cleaning chemicals like antimicrobials.
-Cleaning substances that don’t cause harm to adults can still be harmful to your students.
-Behaviors as the result of natural curiosity increases the chances of a child coming into contact with hazardous chemicals.
+Cleaning substances that don’t cause harm to adults can still be harmful to students.
+Natural curiosity increases the chances of a child coming into contact with hazardous chemicals.
 These scenarios include:

 Store cleaning products and chemicals up, away, and out of sight of children, and in their original containers.
 Keep the following substances in cabinets secured with child-resistant locks: